Rothay Garden Hotel History

 2008 saw the bold decision to close the hotel for six months for a major £3 million redevelopment which created:- 5 new loft suites and an atrium style foyer, contemporary redevelopment of all bedrooms and public rooms, development of new kitchens and staff facilities and a comprehensive upgrade of the hotel.
 The hotel re-opened in July 2008 and was immediately graded 4-star by the AA.
 This development immediately proved itself, with occupancy exceeding expectations, and the next two years saw Rothay Garden not only trade well at this new quality level, but also win numerous hotel industry and tourism awards, including regional and national recognition for staff development, business management, caring for the environment and even “Best UK Hotel Brochure.”

-This all prompted Chris to push on with his final redevelopment plans.
+This all prompted Chris and the team to push on with further redevelopment plans.
 The winter of 2010/11 saw the final £1 million phase come to fruition with all ground floor bedrooms on the riverside and garden side being re-developed into suites with the addition of sun lounges and the corresponding rooms above gaining balconies.
 Also, a major part of this development was the demolition of the conservatories and being replaced with a new Garden Restaurant which provided more tables and space to meet demand, in a stunning contemporary room overlooking the lovely gardens.
 The final part of this scheme was the development of a small (but perfectly formed) Riverside Spa, offering a Hydro-Spa, Herbal Pine Sauna, Aromatherapy Room, Monsoon Showers and Infra-Red Loungers.
-Chris now feels that with this project, the hotel has now reached its full development potential (well, probably!!).